JetBrains/Qodana/topics/monorepo-project.md

 <tab id="monorepo-cli-tab" title="Qodana CLI">
 <note>You can only use %product% CLI with Azure and CircleCI.</note>
 <p>These snippets use the <code>QODANA_TOKEN</code> variables that refer to <a href="project-token.md">project tokens</a>.
-The <a href="docker-image-configuration.topic" anchor="docker-config-reference-directories"><code>--only-directory</code></a> option specifies which project folder to inspect.
+The <a href="docker-image-configuration.topic" anchor="docker-config-reference-directories"><code>--only-directory</code></a> option specifies which project directory to inspect.
 The <a href="docker-image-configuration.topic" anchor="docker-config-reference-custom-yaml-config"><code>--config</code></a>
 option specifies which %product% configuration file to employ.
 Here is the snippet for the <code>backend</code> project:</p>
 <code-block lang="shell" prompt="$">